noti-rs/noti/README.md

 ## Configuration

-Noti can be configured via a configuration file located at `~/.config/noti/config.toml`.
+Noti can be configured via a configuration file located at `$XDG_CONFIG_HOME/noti/config.toml` or `~/.config/noti/config.toml`.
 Below is an example configuration:

 ```toml
 [general]